brantondemoss/brantondemoss.github.io/writing/garden/index.md

 There’s no definite point when things “become” agents - it just becomes more and more useful to describe an entity’s dynamics in the language of agency.
 Just as it becomes more and more useful to describe a group of water molecules as “wet”.
 That this happens at all is interesting.

+These examples show that there is not a unique level of abstraction at which agency exists, and we frequently encounter compound agents: agents which are made of collections of other agents.
+The goals of the compound agent can be quite different from the goals of the component agents.
+For example, the compound agent of the body can command cell death, despite it clearly not being a goal of the individual cell sub-agent.
+The dynamics of the integration and communication between the individual agents gives rise to strange new emergent goals, which may not exist in any one individual sub-agent at all.

 A final example in the question of the duality between goals/agency and systems/dynamics are political or corporate institutions.
 People have recently been discussing the idea of structural racism, the idea that institutions themselves are racist.
 This is a very agentic framing, as if the institution had a goal and was seeking it.
 In our framework, this is quite natural.
 The way the mechanisms of the system/institution are designed and put in place are dual to, or in some sense determine, the goal they implement.
+Again, the goal of the emergent agent can be quite different from any particular sub-agent.
+In this case, the organization’s cultural norms and interaction dynamics can result in high-level goals which no individual has, or might even support.
 It’s in this sense that I mean agency is emergent.

 It’s important to note that the agent view is certainly not always useful or appropriate.